hamidreza07/isolation-forest/README.md

 # ISOLATION FOREST:
+Isolation Forest is an algorithm originally developed for outlier detection that consists in splitting sub-samples of the data according to some attribute/feature/column at random.
+The idea is that, the rarer the observation, the more likely it is that a random uniform split on some feature would put outliers alone in one branch, and the fewer splits it will take to isolate an outlier observation like this.
+The concept is extended to splitting hyperplanes in the extended model (i.e. splitting by more than one column at a time), and to guided (not entirely random) splits in the SCiForest model that aim at isolating outliers faster and finding clustered outliers.

+Note that this is a black-box model that will not produce explanations or importances - for a different take on explainable outlier detection see [OutlierTree](https://www.github.com/david-cortes/outliertree).

 ## Description
 In this repositories we tired to identify best model of isolation forest.
 In order to do that we check and study 3 main site (github , pypi and kaggle) for finding best isolation forest model.
 As you know isolation forest model is used for detecting outliers and the sklearn itself, has a one ensemble method for that.
 The table bellow is our best effort to review other methods in aspect of pros and cons :